 For instance, if the computed dy equals def, then f is proven to be everywhere defined on the box x.
-This is an instance of the FTDIA for this flavor-see Annex B for a rigorous statement and proof.
+This is the Fundamental Theorem of Interval Arithmetic (FTIA).
+The rules for initializing and propagating decorations are key to its validity.
+They are justified, and a formal statement and proof of the FTIA given, in Annex B.

+Briefly, (15) gives the correct result for the simplest expression of all, where f is the identity f(x) = x, which contains no arithmetic operations.
+The decorations are designed so that the minrule (18) embodies basic facts of set theory and analysis, such as "If each of a set of functions is everywhere defined [resp. continuous] on its input, their composition has the same property" and "If any of a set of functions is nowhere defined on its input, their composition has the same property".
+It causes correct propagation of decorations through each arithmetic operation, and hence through a whole expression.
 3. In the same way as the enclosure requirement (16) is compatible with many bare interval extensions, typically coming from different interval types at Level 2, so there might be several $dv_0$ satisfying the local decoration requirement (17).
 The ideal choice is the strongest decoration d such that $p_d(\varphi, v)$ holds, that is to take